WokLibCodeClub/WokCC_Snake/README.md

 # WokCC_Snake

 This is a Snake game using Python turtles.
-It is written in trinket.
+It is written using the trinket online editor.

 ------------------------------------------------------------------------